 Remember this key difference between felonies and misdemeanors—it can be of great importance for people with felonies who wish to restore their rights.

 It’s important to stay up-to-date on the law as a gun owner.
-The state of Oregon’s gun regulations have not remained static over the years.
+The state of Oregon’s gun regulations changed drastically over the years.
 Common knowledge or information that you learned in the past is not necessarily going to remain relevant.

 For example, a 2015 law made it mandatory for a background check to occur before the sale of a firearm, even between two private individuals.
 Another significant change occurred more recently.
 In 2018 the law that allows reduction of certain felonies to misdemeanors was changed in a way that makes it unclear whether people who serve a prison sentence can ever reduce their felony to a misdemeanor.
 It was also only a few years ago that Oregon made misdemeanors involving domestic violence a disqualifying factor for firearm purchases.
+Now, Measure 114 stands to bring new uncertainty to firearm ownership.
 The status of firearm rights for those with any kind of protective order against them has also changed significantly in recent years.
+It was once reasonable advice to avoid a hearing because rights were not lost if there was no hearing.
 Talking to a lawyer is important if any of these situations may apply to you.

 To ensure you’re familiar with current regulations and parameters, consult with a lawyer who specializes in expungement and rights restoration such as Lohrke Law.